hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 4876

-Then how were My punishment and My warnings!
+Then how [terrible] My punishment and My warnings were!

 # 4877